Restoration Insurance: What Factors Go Into Calculating My Premium

 The more employees you have, the more chances that they could accidentally damage someone else’s property (which is a liability that GL covers).
-Say, for example, an employee spills coffee on a client’s laptop.
+For example, an employee spills coffee on a client’s laptop.
 That client could sue your company for replacement or repair costs.

-That’s why your premium will typically be higher if you have more employees.
-Your application will typically request a breakdown of full- and part-time employees, as well as the number of subcontractors or consultants you employ so your provider can asses your risks accurately.
+Your premium will typically be higher if you have more employees.
+Your application will generally request a breakdown of full- and part-time employees and the number of subcontractors or consultants you employ so your provider can assess your risks accurately.

 General Liability Price Factor 5: Limits and Deductibles

 The higher your coverage limits, the more your policy will cost.
-(You can keep your General Liability limits reasonable and draw on extra coverage when you need it by purchasing an Umbrella Liability Insurance policy.)
+(You can keep your General Liability limits reasonable and draw on extra coverage when needed by purchasing an Umbrella Liability Insurance policy.)
 As for your deductible (i.e., the amount you pay before your insurance benefits kick in), remember that higher out-of-pocket spending will lower your monthly premium.